Killing of Majella O'Hare: Killing

 On 14 August 1976, Majella O'Hare, along with some friends, were on their way to confession at St. Malachy's church in Whitecross.
 At 11:53 a.m. just after the group passed a security checkpoint, a paratrooper of the 3rd Battalion, Parachute Regiment, Pvt.
 Michael Williams fired four or five times, hitting her twice in the back just above the waist with a general-purpose machine gun, from around 20 to 30 yd away.
 Williams claimed he spotted a gunman in a nearby hedge and that he had shouted a warning before shooting.

-Majella's father Jim (56) who was cutting the grass at a nearby before the shooting and her brother Michael O'Hare (25) were allegedly harassed by the paratroopers while they were attempting to give aid to Majella.
-As Jim ran down the road a paratrooper told him to “Stay where you are, mate” Jim ignored the paratrooper then picked up Majella and cradled her in his arms and was speaking with, a paratrooper who was applying field dressings told him to “Shut up” and Jim then told him that “She is my daughter,” but paratrooper replied “I don’t give two fucks who she is, take your fucking hands off her,”.
-Then local nurse Alice Campbell a local nurse who heard someone shouting that a little girl had been shot said “Let me down to her,” a paratrooper shouted at her to “Stay where you are,” but she ignored him and she got the jacket of one of Majella’s friends and a wrapped it around her but a paratrooper, Devlin would later say that the paratroopers were very aggressive.
+Majella's father Jim (56) and her brother Michael O'Hare (25) were allegedly harassed by the paratroopers while they were attempting to give aid to Majella.
+As Jim ran down the road a paratrooper told him to “Stay where you are, mate.”
+Jim ignored the paratrooper then picked up Majella and cradled her in his arms.
+He was speaking with a paratrooper applying field dressings who told him to “Shut up.”
+Jim told him that this was his daughter, but paratrooper replied “I don’t give two fucks who she is, take your fucking hands off her.”
+Then Alice Campbell, a local nurse, who had heard someone shouting that a little girl had been shot said, “Let me down to her.”
+A paratrooper shouted at her to “Stay where you are.”
+She ignored him and got a jacket from one of Majella’s friends and wrapped it around her.
+Campbell would later say that the paratroopers were very aggressive.
 Alice Campbell later Devlin was in a nearby graveyard putting flowers on the grave of her late fiancé, John Reavey who was killed earlier that year in January, along with two other members of his family.

 After a little while a helicopter came to airlift Majella.
 Majella was thrown in on her injured side and her father Jim was also then shoved into the helicopter with Majella.
 Jim would perform CPR on Majella but was allegedly forced to stop.
 The helicopter landed at Daisy Hill Hospital in Newry, and she was pronounced dead on arrival, having died in the helicopter on the way there.